lishi500/gpt-json-translator/README.md

 # max_tokens: total_tokens = prompt_tokens + completion_tokens. when you send 1000 token en to translate to fr. it could return 2000 token as fr. so the total_tokens will be 3000.
 ```
+For more information about ChatGPT models, you can [Visit OpenAI Models](https://platform.openai.com/docs/models)

 ## Contribution